dabauxi/nimbus-docker/README.md

 # Nimbus Docker

-A validator setup using nimbus and nethermind which can be exectuded via docker compose.
+A validator setup using nimbus and besu which can be exectuded via docker compose.

 ## How to use